-While obviously everyone is different, it’s safe to say that there are plenty of beautiful, intelligent, interesting Korean women around the world, so more than likely you’ll fall pretty hard for a Korean woman at some point in your life.
+While obviously everyone is different, it’s safe to say that there are plenty of beautiful, intelligent, and interesting South Korean women around the world, so more than likely you’ll fall pretty hard for a Korean woman at some point in your life.

-There’s even a dating phenomenon called “Korean Fever” — supposedly, once you date a Korean woman, you’ll never want to go back to dating women from any other country.
+There’s even a dating phenomenon called “Korean Fever.”
+Supposedly, once you date a Korean woman, you’ll never want to go back to dating women from any other country.
 You’ll have to see for yourself if there’s truth to that!

 We’ve included a FREE PDF version of this lesson that you can take with you on the go.
 Check it out below:

 What you need to know before dating a Korean girl

 If you’re open to dating a Korean, there are some general dating practices and tips you should be aware of beforehand.
 While every girl is different, in general, many Korean women have similar expectations when dating and will utilize similar dating techniques.

 Get these tips down and you’ll be that far ahead of the game!
 No one likes to be turned down, so you may as well make it as likely as possible that you’ll succeed if you’re planning on dating a cute Korean woman.

 If you’re a foreigner, you’re an instant playboy

 If you’re visiting South Korea for vacation or you’ve come as South Korea’s new resident, beware of some misconceptions assigned to you whether you like it or not.
 In Korean dating culture, the assumption of visitors from other countries (especially young white men) is that you’re a player or a womanizer.

 It doesn’t matter if this couldn’t be further from the truth, it’s just an instant association that gets made so that’s something to be aware of when you’re in South Korea.